StevenPartridge/plex-lyrics/README.md

 ## Overview

+Welcome to the Plex Lyrics Auto Clicker, your new best friend for non-stop singing sessions!

+We all love the Plex Music player, but having to manually open the lyrics each time a song changes can be a real buzzkill.
+This limitation exists due to the costs associated with fetching lyrics for every track.
+But don't worry, we've got you covered!

+With the Plex Lyrics Auto Clicker, a nifty Firefox extension, you can enjoy seamless lyrics display without lifting a finger.
+Whether you're belting out tunes at your desk or leading a karaoke party, this extension ensures the lyrics are always on screen for at least a few songs in a row.

-Plex Lyrics Auto Clicker is a Firefox extension that automatically clicks the lyrics button in the Plex Music player whenever a new song starts.
-It includes a user interface to start and stop the automation, and to set a timer for how long the automation should run.
-The extension ensures the lyrics button is only clicked if the lyrics are not already visible.
+The extension features an intuitive interface to start and stop the automation, and you can even set a timer for how long you want the magic to last.
+So, get ready to sing your heart out without interruptions!

 ![Close up screenshot of plugin popup open](./images/closeup.png)